Exhibitions and other projects

 The project also involved music gigs with the Eel Pie Club, training and workshops for young people and the making of a music documentary, also titled Rock n Roll Island.
-This film won 4 awards at film festivals as a 30 minute documentary and then was extended to be a 1 hour documentary which will be shown on BBC4 in 2020, garnering 750,000 views and a Sunday Times critics choice.
+This film won 4 awards at film festivals as a 30 minute documentary and then was extended to a 60-minute documentary which was shown on BBC4 in 2020, garnering 750,000 views and a Sunday Times critics choice.

-Another great outcome of the project was that our curator Michele Whitby and volunteer Pete Watt went on to establish the Eel Pie Island Museum in Twickenham to house the collected memorabilia and digitized photo portfolios amassed as part of the heritage conservation process.
+Another great outcome of the project was that our curator Michele Whitby and volunteer Pete Watt went on to establish the Eel Pie Island Museum in Twickenham www.eelpieislandmuseum.co.uk to house the collected memorabilia and digitized photo portfolios amassed as part of the heritage conservation process.
 The project was supported by Heritage Lottery.

 Other Major Projects

 In 2009, Cheryl launched a biennial competition for women novelists in

 honour of Virginia Woolf, an important literary figure who lived for a decade in Richmond, near to the office of Aurora Metro.
 Called The Virginia Prize for Fiction, to date there have been over 600 entries to the competition and six new authors have had their novels published.
 One of them, Glaswegian author Fiona Rintoul, also had her novel The Leipzig Affair, subsequently shortlisted for the Saltire Award and it was adapted as a BBC Book at Bedtime.

 To enter go here.